 Borenstein is the E.T.
 Grether Professor of Business Administration and Public Policy at the Haas School and faculty director of the Energy Institute at Haas.
 He said he is honored by the appointment.

 “This is an exciting time for the ISO as the industry develops approaches to reliably integrate renewable energy,” Borenstein said.
 “The board will have an important role facilitating opportunities for beneficial trade with the rest of the western market and continuing to support California’s climate goals.”

 The California ISO is charged with ensuring that the state’s power grid—one of the largest and most modern in the world—operates reliably and transparently, and maintains an accessible wholesale energy market.
 The CAISO is a nonprofit public benefit corporation operating governed by a board of five members who serve staggered three-year terms.

-An economics professor at Berkley Haas since 1996, Borenstein’s recent research has focused on energy markets, including alternative models of retail electricity pricing, the impact of oil prices on gasoline markets, and the economics of renewable energy and climate change.
+An economics professor at Berkeley Haas since 1996, Borenstein’s recent research has focused on energy markets, including alternative models of retail electricity pricing, the impact of oil prices on gasoline markets, and the economics of renewable energy and climate change.
 He is also an outspoken, independent voice for climate change policies that are both efficient and are economically sound.